-- Once your company’s CVA is in place, the monthly payments already in agreement will start.
-The collection of money is on a monthly basis distributing amongst your creditors on a pro-rata basis, normally annually.
-A CVA is a legally binding agreement, and its terms bind your creditors and your company for its duration.
+- Once your company’s arrangement is in place, the monthly payments already in the agreement will be made.
+The collection of money is monthly, distributed amongst your creditors on a pro-rata basis, normally annually.
+The agreement is legally binding, and its terms bind your creditors and your company for its duration.
 Creditors will not be able to legally pursue you as long as your company makes the regular repayments each month.

 - End of your CVA

-- The CVA finishes at the end of the CVA term, after final payment has been made and all proposal condition have been adhered to.
+- The CVA finishes at the end of the agreed term after final payment has been made and all proposal conditions have been adhered to.
 Most CVAs are on five-year terms meaning they conclude after the 60th monthly payment.
-At that point, any outstanding unsecured debt will be written off, and your company will be legally debt free.
+At that point, any outstanding unsecured debt will be written off, and your company will be legally debt-free.